HartChrisT/Covid_Comorbidities/README.md

 **Database Construction**

- Our team will use the pandas library to clean and transform our data and export that data into CSV files.
-We will make sure all of the data types are accurate, drop null values, etc. Then we will create a schema/flow chart with the appropriate primary and secondary keys as well as their respective data types, and any connections that can be made between CSV files will become apparent.
-We will then import the clean CSV files into SQL for easy queries and analysis.
-Additional tables may be created with the SQL query tool depending on what needs to be analyzed.
+ Our team used the pandas library to clean and transform the raw data into a usable form for analysis.
+We made sure all of the data types are accurate, appropriate, and dropped all null values.
+We created a schema/flow chart using QuickDB to make database connections and data types easily apparent.
+We imported the clean CSV files into SQL for easy queries and analysis.
+Once in SQL, we joined census county data with individual covid case data to add more features to the machine learning model.
+The new table was exported to a csv and used in the machine learning model.

  **DataSet**